Contrast-Security-OSS/docs/content/installation/java/server/GlassfishAll.md

 </ol>

----

-## Running Contrast on GlassFish with NetBeans
+## Run Contrast on GlassFish with NetBeans

-As a prerequisite, download the Contrast plugin (**contrast.jar**) from the Contrast site.

 ### Instructions